JoseMario3/MarvelDiscovery/README.md

-# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition
+# AND101 Project 7 - CYOAPI Part 3: Beautified

 Submitted by: **Jose Folgar**

-Time spent: **5** hours spent in total
+Time spent: **X** hours spent in total

 ## Summary

-**Marvel Discovery** is an android app that displays a scrollable list of characters from the Marvel API
+**Marvel Discovery** is an android app that displays a scrollable list of characters from the Marvel API.

-If I had to describe this project in three (3) emojis, they would be: **eyeroll emoji, disappointed emoji, clap emoji**
+If I had to describe this project in three (3) emojis, they would be: **beach emoji, smile emoji, glitter emoji**

 ## Application Features

 The following REQUIRED features are completed:

-- [x] Make an API call to an API of your choice using AsyncHTTPClient
-- [x] Implement a RecyclerView to display a list of entries from the API
+- [x] App contains a RecyclerView that displays a list of scrollable data
-- [x] Display at least three (3) pieces of data for each RecyclerView item
+- [x] App displays at least two (2) pieces of data for each RecyclerView item
+- [ ] Use a downloadable font with custom color and size
+- [ ] Modify the theme of the app in `themes.xml`
+- [ ] Define and apply at least one style in **either** `themes.xml` or a new file `styles.xml`

 The following STRETCH features are implemented:

-- [ ] Add a UI element for the user to interact with API further
+- [ ] Update the night theme to use different versions of styles when in dark mode
-- [x] Show a `Toast` or `Snackbar` when an item is clicked
-- [ ] Add item dividers with `DividerItemDecoration`
+- [ ] Use different drawables when in dark mode

 The following EXTRA features are implemented: